Restoring Bladder Control: Treatment of Urinary Urgency and Frequency

 The bladder, a hollow muscular organ positioned on top of the pelvic floor muscles, has a capacity ranging from 400 to 600 ml of urine.
 Maintaining proper hydration ideally leads to voiding every 2 to a maximum of 4 hours.
 It is strongly discouraged to postpone voiding for more than 4 hours due to potential complications such as infections, inflammation, and dysfunction in the bladder and pelvic floor muscles.
 It is reasonable, though, to comfortably hold urine for up to 2 hours without experiencing an overwhelming urge to urinate.

-What is urinary urgency and when should I consider getting help?
+What is urinary urgency, and when should I consider getting help?

 Urinary urgency is characterized by a sudden, compelling need to urinate, often accompanied by concerns about potential urine leakage.
 This intense sensation can lead to increased urinary frequency, requiring bathroom visits more than 5-8 times a day, typically with small amounts of urine and can significantly disrupt daily functioning.